rzzzwilson/morse_trainer/README.rst

 Current Status
 --------------

 The UI is mostly complete, barring any unforeseen things.
-Next step is to start putting code under the UI, probably starting with "copy".
+The "copy" pane is working and updating the statistics, though the Koch "increase test charset" automation isn't working.
+Next is the "send" pane.

 Requirements
 ------------